-Your ProtoSound® equipped engine features an operator controlled freight yard sound set.
-Once activated, this easy-to-use feature plays the sound of freight yard activities whenever the operator places the engine in the Neutral position.
+Your ProtoSounds equipped engine features an operator controlled passenger station sound set.
+Once activated, this easy to use feature plays digitally reproduced sounds of a passenger station whenever you stop your engine in the neutral position at a train station on your layout.

-ARMING THE FREIGHT YARD FEATURE
+ARMING THE PASSENGER SOUNDS FEATURE

-Before freight yard sounds can be heard, ProtoSounds® must activate the feature so that the next time the engine enters the Neutral position, the sounds can play.
-The Feature can be activated one of two ways.
+Before the passenger station sounds can be heard, ProtoSounds must activate the feature so that the next time the engine enters the neutral position, the sounds can play, The feature can be activated one of two ways.